kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 <blockquote class="blockquote">

 A multinomial logistic regression analysis was conducted with a student’s family size as the outcome variable (Under or equal to 3, greater than 3) with study time and family support being the predictors.
 The data met the assumption for independent observations.
 Examination for multicollinearity showed that the tolerance and variance influence factor measures were within acceptable levels (tolerance \>0.4, VIF \<2.5 ) as outlined in Tarling (2008).
-The Hosmer Lemeshow goodness of fit statistic did not indicate any issues with the assumption of linearity between the independent variables and the log odds of the model .
+The Hosmer Lemeshow goodness of fit statistic did not indicate any issues with the assumption of linearity between the independent variables and the log odds of the model.

 </blockquote>